Inside Sales vs Outside Sales: Comparing Pros and Cons

 Like an inside salesperson is working remotely from the customer, the outside salesperson is out working in the field to meet with the customer face-to-face.

-Their role is to travel to meet with clients and customers, connect with potential prospects, and nurture those important customer relationships.
+Their role is to travel to meet with clients and customers, connect with potential customers, and nurture those important customer relationships.
 This is why outside sales pros are also referred to as field sales reps.

 Not only do the outside sales reps sell when they are meeting directly with the customer, but they also commonly work at selling at industry events, conferences, or speaking engagements.